 Not just this, another shocking news came as the think tank conversed about the pressure on the energy committee of Pakistan to approve the controversial Integrated Generation Capacity Enhancement Plan (IGCEP-2047) that the National Electric Power Regulatory Authority (NEPRA) vice-chairman refused to sign in the first place keeping in view the reverberations it will yield later.

 This political pressure to fast-track the IGCEP came back in August when Hartwig Schafer, vice-president of the World Bank, made his way to Pakistan and urged the government to take necessary actions to power sector reforms.
 In this regard, the Institute of Energy Economics and Financial Analysis (IEEFA) together with the Alliance for Climate Justice and Clean Energy undertook a recent study that revealed the flaws and potential consequences of the IGCEP plan.

 The study finds GDP growth to increase from 4% to 5.5% by 2025, yet the plan could make Pakistan stuck in over-capacity in the long run and upend sustainability and affordability as experienced by states like China, India, Indonesia, and Bangladesh since they over-estimated the consumer demands.

-Notwithstanding the fact that the 5.3GW coal-fired power plants under IGCEP will be operationalized by 2030 and having a collective utilization of just 14%, they will make Pakistani coal plants stranded since functioning at such a low utilization rate is impossible.
+Notwithstanding the fact that the 5.3GW coal-fired power plants under IGCEP will be operationalized by 2030 and have a collective utilization of just 14%, they will make Pakistani coal plants stranded since functioning at such a low utilization rate is impossible.
 Thus, IGCEP’s patronage of expensive coal power plants over the much cheaper renewable energy resources indicates the failure of the plan to live up to the country’s affordability principle.

 Prioritizing Action and Evaluation

 In light of the fact that the World Bank’s ‘Priority Action’ will make Pakistan suffer the most disparaging energy crisis in the long run, the essay recommends halting the enactment of the program as soon as possible.
 The energy demand which is expected to quadruple in Pakistan in the coming years will not only make the consumer undergo a grave energy crisis but will also bring massive pressure on the state to conciliate the demands of the people.